Welcome, old friend.

 -Don't Get Identified: Ask yourself, "Am I these thoughts and emotions, or am I the one who observes them?"
 Recognizing this distinction allows you to detach from the weight of those mental and emotional patterns.

-Scan Your Body: Notice where you physically experience these emotions.
-They often manifest as tension or discomfort in certain areas.
-You can promote healing by becoming aware of these sensations and breathing into them while releasing them on the exhale.
+Scan Your Body: Notice where you physically feel these emotions.
+They often appear as tension or discomfort in specific areas.
+You can encourage healing by becoming aware of these sensations and breathing into them while releasing them on the exhale.

 As Brother Li spoke, Brother Chu felt a shift within him.